zwimer/Memory-Management-Simulator/README.md

 ```

 ## Usage
 This application takes two arguments.
-The first is the input file, the file to be read.
-And the second is the file to which the simulations statics must be written.
+The first is the input file with the process information.
+And the second is for the virtual memory